Surprising Depression Triggers As You Age

 Feel like middle age is closing in on you?
 You’re not alone as around a million people worldwide felt they were suffering from midlife depression.

-In the U.S, it peaks at around age 40 for women and 50 for men, and usually starts to lift in the 50s.
+In general it peaks at around age 40 for women and 50 for men, and usually starts to lift in the 50s.
 But why is that?

-It appears that people may learn to adapt to their strengths and weaknesses and value life more.
+It appears that we may learn to adapt to our strengths and weaknesses and value life more.

 Women tend to shoulder more of the “sandwich generation” burdens – and up to half become depressed as a result.